granthale/granthale.com2/data/musings/japan.md

 ---
-title: 'Cultural Differences in Japan'
+title: 'Japan'
 date: '2023-09-29'
 id: 'japan'
 ---
-**Japan was one of the most interesting countries that I've ever been to.
+Japan was one of the most interesting countries that I've ever been to.
 It was incredibly first-world, austere, kind and unique.

-Here are the main cultural differences that I noticed during my two weeks there:**
+**Here are the main cultural differences that I noticed during my two weeks there:**

 #### Social Etiquette